-Erin Connelly is a Ph.D. student working under Dr. Druschitz at the Kroehling Advanced Materials Foundry.
-They graduated from Virginia Tech in 2014 with a B.S. and in 2015 with an M.S., both degrees in MSE and focused on metal casting and corrosion.
-They presented their senior design and honors thesis on a nickel superalloy at NACE Corrosion 2015 in Dallas and their Master's thesis on Al-Ga anodes at NACE Corrosion 2016 in Vancouver.
+Erin Connelly is a PhD student working under Dr. Druschitz at the Kroehling Advanced Materials Foundry, planning to graduate in December 2019.
+They graduated from Virginia Tech in 2014 with a B.S. and in 2015 with an M.S., both degrees in MSE and focused on metal casting and corrosion, fields they have continued to study as a PhD student.
+They presented their Master's thesis on Al-Ga sacrificial anodes at NACE Corrosion 2016 in Vancouver.